bullseye-arrowQuickstart

 The studio offers two main modes:

-Video mode enables you to create five-second clips using professional camera movements
+• Video mode — Create video clips using camera movements and animations.

-You can seamlessly switch between photo and video modes using the tab above the viewport.
-The studio also provides a library of simple backdrops that we're constantly expanding based on user feedback.
+You can switch between photo and video modes using the tab above the viewport.

 Step 3: Export Photos and Video

-When you're ready to export your work, you'll have access to professional rendering settings that control the quality of your output.
+When you're ready to export, you'll have access to professional rendering settings that control the quality of your output.
 While rendering takes some processing time, Glossi is optimized to be faster than traditional rendering software.
 You can view your redners in your render library to view and download.

-Your exports will be available in the exports page of your workspace, where you can download them and use them anywhere.
+Your exports will be available in the Renders page of your workspace or on the Project's landing page, where you can download them and use them anywhere.
 For more control over your renders, you can access advanced settings to fine-tune the quality and rendering time to match your needs.

 Remember, this is just the beginning.
 As you become more familiar with Glossi, you'll discover more advanced features and capabilities.
 If you run into any issues or have suggestions, use the feedback button in Glossi Studio to let us know - we're constantly improving based on user input.